Keith-S-Thompson/the-flat-trantor-society/004-control-key.md

 - **Linux** (or GNU/Linux if you prefer):

   Fortunately, Linux-based systems generally *do* let you modify keyboard layouts on a per-user basis.
 The specific method can vary depending on which distribution and desktop environment you use.
-I'm running Linux Mint 14 on my home system; other Linux-based systems should be similar.
+  I'm running Linux Mint 14 on my home system and Debian 6 at work;
+  other Linux-based systems should be similar.

   **Linux Mint 14**: